 One of the advantages of this approach is that you can execute automatic updates in the background, so they do not interfere with your website’s other activities.
-Automatic updates let your website upgrade to the latest versions almost immediately without major delays.
+Automatic updates immediately let your website upgrade to the latest versions without major delays.

-However, a prime disadvantage of automatic updates is that they can break your website or cause incompatibility issues in some instances.
+However, a prime disadvantage of automatic updates is that they can sometimes break your website or cause incompatibility issues.
 Additionally, automatic updates can override any customization in the code d WordPress file or any plugin/theme.
-Automatic updates are not recommended if you have installed plenty of plugins/themes downloaded from private developers or untrusted sites.
+Automatic updates are not recommended if you have installed many plugins/themes downloaded from private developers or untrusted sites.

 You can enable automatic updates manually or using WordPress plugins like Advanced Automatic Updates or WP Updates.

 Let’s discuss each of these two methods now in more detail: